 Washington votes by mail every election.

 If you are registered to vote in Washington, there is no need to request a ballot.
-Your ballot will be automatically mailed to the address where you're registered to vote.
+Confirm your registration at VoteWA.gov.

 Voting by mail is convenient and gives you time to learn about the ballot measures and candidates before casting your vote.
 Return your ballot by official drop box or by mail, no stamp needed.
 Your ballot must be deposited or postmarked by Election Day.
 If mailed, the USPS recommends that you mail a week before Election Day.